-Remove screws securing the RAM cover.
+Remove screw securing the CPU thermal cover.

 Pop out both silver latches holding the memory module into place.
 The module pops up.

 Grasp the outer edges of the memory module with the thumb and forefinger, and then gently remove it.